JaneliaSciComp/repp/README.md

   gzip -d "$db.fa.gz"
 done

-# add sequence DBs with the plasmid cost from each source
+# add sequence DBs with the cost of ordering a plasmid from each source
-repp add database igem.fa 0.0
+repp add database --name igem --cost 0.0 < igem.fa
-repp add database addgene.fa 65.0
+repp add database --name addgene --cost 65.0 < addgene.fa
-repp add database dnasu.fa 55.0
+repp add database --name dnasu --cost 55.0 < dnasu.fa
 ```

 ## Plasmid Design

 ### Sequence

-To design a plasmid based on its expected sequence save it to a FASTA or Genbank file.
+To design a plasmid based on its target sequence save it to a FASTA file.
 For example:

 ```
 >2ndVal_mScarlet-I